Pranjal31/NoMatterBot/DESIGN.md

 ## Use Case: Change Issue Status

 Preconditions: \
 Bot must have GitHub API token.
-Pull Requests (PR) must include GitHub Issue number at the start of PR title Issue.
+Pull Requests (PR) must include GitHub Issue number at the start of PR title Issue (Example PR title: "132 - Concurrency Bug".
+This way the new PR will be linked with issue# 132).

 Main Flow: \
 User will create a PR (or close an approved PR).
-It would change the issue’s status from "In Progress" to "In Review" (if closing PR, from "In Review" to "In Test").
+It would change the issue’s status label to "in review" (if closing PR, to "in test").

 Sub-flows: \
 [S1] Bot identifies the triggered event (PR creation / PR closure)\
 [S2] Bot identifies the corresponding issue from the issue ID embedded in PR title\
-[S3] If the identified event is PR creation, Bot changes the issue status from "In Progress" to "In Review"\
+[S3] If the identified event is PR creation, Bot changes the issue status to "in review"\
-[S4] If the identified event is PR closure, Bot changes the issue status from "In Review" to "In Test"
+[S4] If the identified event is PR closure, Bot changes the issue status to "in test"

 Alternative Flows: \
 PR is not approved.
 Bot doesn't take any action.

+Note: By default, GitHub Issues supports only "open" and "closed" issue status.
+We introduce three new statuses "in progress", "in review" and "in test".
+The new statuses are represented using issue labels.
+While events PR creation/closure lead to issues being labelled "in review"/"in test", "in progress" has to be manually configured by the developer once they start the assigned task.

 ## Use Case: Notify Change in Issue Status